Call Mon-Sun:

 Natural Alternatives to Diazepam

 There are many ways to reduce symptoms without risking drug-induced side effects.
-A sample of some that are easily implemented follows.
+A sample of some that we have found to be relatively easy to implement follows.

-• Prevent blood sugar spikes through proper diet 7,8
+• Prevent blood sugar spikes through correct diet 1,7,8

 • Avoid stimulants such as caffeine 9